 Partials are analogous to user controls in Web Forms.
 They are intended to render snippets of content, when it is most advantageous to develop these snippets in a view page, rather than in code.
 Since partials cannot contain behavior, they also work best when little to no decisions need to be made inside the partial on how to render the content given.
 If you find yourself copying and pasting one snippet of HTML from one view to the next, that snippet is a great candidate for a partial.

 The mechanism for rendering a partial is quite simple.
-We can use the RenderPartial method in a parent view, shown in listing 10.2.
+We can use the RenderPartial method or the Partial method in a parent view, shown in listing 10.2.

 Listing 10.2: Rendering a partial from a parent view